lmansilla92/mansilla-portfolio/README.md

 - Using the psuedo-class :hover to add effects during hover
 - Using Media Queries to make the page responsive

 Using these skills helped me understand that no matter how much you read, or how many videos you watch, it will not make sense unless you actually get hands on practice.
-Starting this code from scratch helped me by putting me in situations where my code wasn't doing exactly what I wanted it to, and forcing me to figure out the problem.
+Starting this code from scratch helped by putting me in situations where my code wasn't doing exactly what I wanted it to, and forcing me to figure out the problem.
 Computational thinking is something we learned that helped me tremendously.
 The computer is very literal and you have to tell it exactly what you want it to do and be as specific as possible.
 My plan for the future of this application is to continuosly update it as I learn more during the bootcamp so that when we finish this course, the new knowledge I gain will reflect in my portfolio.

 ## Table of Contents